These 10 green tea recipes are for anyone who wants more of the benefits this drink has to offer.

-All you’ll need is half and half, matcha, sugar, and sea salt for that one.
-It’s creamy, refreshing, and super tasty.
+You’ll need half and half, matcha, sugar, and sea salt.
+And it’s creamy, refreshing, and super tasty.

 Adults will love it because it tastes good and is at least moderately healthy, and kids will love it because of its fun green color.